tinacms/tinacms-site/content/blog/custom-field-components.md

 The second approach involves defining a custom component, then registering that component as a [field plugin](https://tinacms.org/docs/fields/custom-fields#2-creating-field-plugins) with the CMS.
 All the [core fields](https://tinacms.org/docs/concepts/fields) provided by Tina are set up as plugins.

-There are some advantages to creating a plugin versus an inline field — the main points being reusability and access to additional functions for parsing, validation etc. But **for simpler cases** when you need a custom field in say just one form or don’t necessarily need validation, a custom inline field will do just fine 👌.
+There are some advantages to creating a plugin versus an inline field — the main points being reusability and access to additional functions for parsing, validation etc. But **for simpler cases**, when you need a custom field in say just one form or don’t necessarily need validation, an inline field component will do just fine 👌.

 ## Creating a custom inline field